Volvo's CO2 confidence

 Peugeot underlines design

-“We put the design first,” said Peugeot boss Jean-Philippe Imparato in describing why Peugeot’s comeback has been so successful, with a string of recent sales hits with the 3008 and 5008 and now the Car of the Year award for the new 208.
+“We put the design first,” said Peugeot boss Jean-Philippe Imparato in describing why Peugeot’s comeback has been so successful, with a string of recent sales hits with the Peugeot 3008 and Peugeot 5008 and now the Car of the Year award for the new 208.
 “On top of all the investment choices, I protected the design,” he said.
 “Then the brand image recovers.”